Take control

 Be careful about offers or people that promise large amounts of money or rewards for minimal effort or investment.
 These are often signs of a scam, and instead, they will try to get you to share other personal information in exchange for money or a reward.

-Is there pressure to act quickly or urgently?
+There’s pressure to act quickly or urgently

 Beware of high-pressure demands that require you to act quickly.
 A false offer may try to force a rushed decision without giving you time to think clearly about the situation.

-Are there unexpected offers or prizes?
+You get unexpected offers or prizes

 Watch out if you receive unwanted offers or prizes that seem too good to be true.
 They are often followed by requests for personal information or banking information.
 These are usually false offers designed to get money or personal information.